menu

 15. Implement a Disaster Recovery Plan (DRP)

 In terms of security, a disaster can be defined as a breach or any other incident where a system is compromised.
-A Disaster Recovery Plan (DRP) is a document that specifies what steps should be taken in said disaster.
+A Disaster Recovery Plan (DRP) is a document that specifies what steps should be taken in a disaster.

 Conclusion